TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/pico1-manual.md

 (N) *vx*000 to *vx*111 Volume enabled/disabled in Layouts 1,3,4 if enabled in Layout 2.
 For example enter *vx*011 then
     enable Volume in Layout 2 with [Cfg][Vol].
 The Volume Up/Dwn keys will show in Layouts 3, and 4 (and 2), but not in Layout 1.
+(O) *ma*n with n = 0-9 or *ma* with no number added.
+Load Symbol set 0-9.
+You can now use up to 1080 Special Symbols (Math and Greek etc).
+Load symbol set 0-9 using *ma*0-9 or by using the [Load] key in the Symbols page - if the file Math0 to Math9 exists on the SDCard it is loaded as the current symbol set.
+Read mathKeys.h for more instructions - you can use *ma* with no number added to save the 3 Math Arrays in mathKeys.h to the SDCard as file MathX.
 ------------------------------------------------------------------------------------------------------------------------
 Symbols-SpecialChar-Math-Greek-Algebra Keyboard:

 Press Pad [s].
+This is a triple-key macro keyboard with 4 pages and 4 x 9 x 3 = 108 Special characters, Math/Algebra,
+and Greek symbols.
+You can load up to 10 different symbol sets i.e. you can access up to 1080 Special Symbols (Math and Greek etc).

+Ten sets of symbols can be loaded using the [Load] key - it will cycle through all 10 sets and load the set if it is available as file MathX with X = 0-9 on the SDCard.
+When a new set is found and loaded the Pad [S] will change to the new Symbol set number i.e. pad [1] to [pad [9].
+Symbol sets can also be loaded using *ma*X with x=0-9 using the Macro Editor. *ma* with no number will save the current set as defined in mathKeys.h to the SDCard as file MathX.
+You can then rename the file to any of Math0-Math9 by using MathX=Math2 and the [Ren] key in the Macro Editor - make sure both source and destination are brown (SDCard) not white (Flash).
+Two Symbol sets are provided in mathKeys.h - the second is commented out.
+Both sets Math0 and Math1 are included in SDCard-MathSets.zip.
+If no file Math0 is on the SDCard it will be created when the TouchMacroPad is powered on or on reset, from the definition in mathKeys.h

-This is a triple-key macro keyboard with 4 pages and 4 x 9 x 3 = 108 Special characters, Math/Algebra, and Greek symbols.
-It is sent to the PC as (hex) Unicode + [ALT] + [x] and can be directly entered into MSWord and in LibreOffice (also on Linux).
-The three control keys are [EXE] - send the symbol to the PC, [NXT] - next page of symbols, and [ESC] go back to the main Config layout - or press the small blue pad again to leave the Symbols keyboard.
+The symbol is sent to the PC as a 4-character hex Unicode followed by [ALT] + [x] and can be directly entered into MSWord and in LibreOffice (also on Linux).
 Watch out for MSWord insisting on capitalising the first letter of a sentence - which will change the first math symbol in a sentence or line after a second symbol or letter or enter is typed.

+The three control keys are labelled [Load] (Page1 and Page3) or [Exit] (Page2 and Page4), and [Send] - send the symbol to the PC, [Page1-4] - next page of symbols.
+Press [Exit] to go back to the main Config layout or press the small blue pad [S] again to close the Symbols keyboard.

-The [M6] key section in the code has a few examples of using Alt + Number Keypad for Maths and special symbols or characters.
+mathKeys.h has a few examples of using Alt + Number Keypad for Maths and special symbols or characters.
 There are 2 ways to do it - the first is to type the character's Unicode (hex without the 0x or decimal) into MSWord and then press [ALT] + [x].
 The second method is to hold the Alt key down, then type in a special code number using the number keypad and then release the Alt key.
-There are examples of entering the open infinity symbol and the small pi symbol in the [M6] key section.
+There are examples of entering the open infinity symbol and the small pi symbol in mathKeys.h.
 -----------------------------------------------------------------------------------------------------------------------
 Numeric Keypad    [ BackSpc] [ 7 Spc aA ] [ 8 % bB ] [ 9 xX cC ]  Press 4th Pad - toggle the Number Keypad on/off.
                   [ Return ] [ 4  ,  dD ] [ 5 . eE ] [ 6 =  fF ]  Press 5th Pad - switch Num Pages 1-3 - CapsLock a-A